Who comes to St Saviour’s?

 Can I just turn up?

 Yes.
 Everyone is welcome and you don’t have to be invited and you don’t have to be a member.
 Just come along to any of our Sunday services or weekday activities.
-See ‘What’s on’ for information about our services, our groups and activities, or just to pop into the church for a bit of peace, or for a cuppa at the Open Link on Monday, Tuesday, or Thursday from 9.30am to 12.30pm.
+See ‘What’s on’ for information about our services, our groups and activities, or just to pop into the church for a bit of peace, or for a cuppa at the Open Link on Mondays and Thursdays from 9.30am to 12.30pm.

 We want everyone to feel at home at St Saviour’s from the moment they walk through the door.
 If you would like one of the welcome team to meet you at our Link entrance on your first visit, we would be delighted to arrange that.
 Please email Sue and Duncan Jones, our welcome team leaders, for more details or contact the church office.